-A detailed CSAMT program has been completed in the central part of the Navilawa caldera including areas around Lion One's Tuvatu mine.
+A detailed CSAMT program has been completed in 2019 in the central part of the Navilawa caldera including areas around Lion One's Tuvatu mine.
 CSAMT is an important targeting tool successfully utilized in other alkaline systems such as at Cripple Creek, Colorado, where it is used to identify mineralized structural zones to depths of up to around 800 m.
 Numerous high-grade surface samples have been collected from various prospects along this corridor, and CSAMT provides the first picture of the underlying structural controls giving rise to this mineralization and help generate drill targets.
-Diamond drilling will continue during 2021-22.
+During the second half of 2022, the Company plans to carry out a second CSAMT geophysical survey designed to infill and add detail and resolution to the current CSAMT results, as well as to begin implementing a regional drill program aimed at drill-testing some of the anomalies derived from previous geophysical and geochemical survey results.